 | Property condition | High | Updated properties command 10–20% premiums |

 It depends on the appraisal method and buyer pool.
-Properties in STR-friendly markets may command premiums of 10-30% when marketed to investors who value the income potential.
-However, traditional appraisals using comparable sales may not account for STR income.
-Lenders increasingly recognize STR revenue in valuations, especially for DSCR loans.
-The strongest value impact occurs in markets where STR income significantly exceeds long-term rental income.
+Properties in STR-friendly markets may command premiums of 10–30% when marketed to investors who value the income potential.
+Traditional appraisals using comparable sales often ignore STR income, but lenders increasingly recognize it — especially for DSCR loans.
+The strongest value impact occurs in markets where STR revenue significantly exceeds long-term rental income.

-Market value for rental properties is typically determined using three approaches: the sales comparison approach (comparing recent sales of similar properties), the income approach (dividing NOI by cap rate), and the cost approach (land value plus construction cost minus depreciation).
-For investment properties, the income approach is often most relevant because it directly ties value to the property's income-generating capacity.
+Market value for rental properties is typically determined using three approaches: the sales comparison approach (comparing recent sales of similar properties), the income approach (dividing NOI by cap rate), and the cost approach (land value plus replacement cost minus depreciation).
+For STR investment properties, the income approach is most relevant because it ties value directly to the property's income-generating capacity.

 Market value is the estimated price a property would sell for in a competitive market between willing buyers and sellers.
-Assessed value is the value assigned by the local tax assessor for property tax purposes, which is often 50-90% of market value depending on jurisdiction.
-Assessed values are updated less frequently and may lag behind actual market conditions.
-Never use assessed value as a proxy for true market value in investment analysis.
+Assessed value is the figure assigned by the local tax assessor for property tax purposes — often 50–90% of market value depending on jurisdiction.
+Assessed values update infrequently and can lag real conditions by years.
+Never substitute assessed value for true market value in investment analysis.

 Stay ahead of the curve